Pedropabu82/bot4/README.md

 Example trade logs are stored in the `data/` directory.
 The scripts expect `data/trade_log.csv` to exist and will append new entries to it.
+Backtests require data in this file; if it's empty the results will also be empty.

 ## Optional scripts